Jordans Village Nursery School

 See above for prices.

 Government funding provides up to 15 hours of funded child care.
 Mornings (excluding “early starts”), afternoons or lunch clubs can be included in the 15 hours of funded provision.
 Jordans Village Nursery School is open for 35 weeks, over 3 terms, each year.
 Government funding provides for 38 weeks of funding.
-You are entitled to seek the additional weeks elsewhere if you wish.

 Fees are reviewed annually.
 If for any reason a child starts at any time other than the beginning of a term or half-term, fees for the whole period may be charged.
 We require half a terms notice that a child will be leaving us.
 If less notice than this is given, we reserve the right to charge half a term’s fees in lieu of notice.